Do you have trouble housebreaking your Chi? Are Chihuahuas hard to housebreak? I’ve not found that to be true with mine, but many have.

 When you take them out and they obediently potty outside.
 Give them a treat and lots of praise.
 Dogs just want to please you.
 As a warning though, it’s best to treat them every other time or every few times.
 If not, they will come to expect a treat every time.
 They will be just as happy with a little outdoor play or a longer walk as a reward for good behavior.

 Even with all your diligence, accidents may happen.
 If they do, remain calm and never yell at or hit a dog.
 All that teaches them is to fear you.
 Instead, calmly pick them up and take them outside give them the cue and allow time.
 If they don’t (after all they already did), crate them and continue adhering to your schedule.

 Remove odors promptly:

-    Dogs have millions more smell receptors than humans do.
+Dogs have a million more smell receptors than humans do.
 How many millions more depends on the breed, but suffice it to say they smell way better than we do.
 They know exactly where they have gone before and where every other dog in the neighborhood has gone before.
 The point being they are attracted to that smell and will go again in that same spot if they are allowed to.
-There are several odor removing products that work well.
+There are many odor removing products that work well.